hhotdong/math/logic/README.md

 [^quantifier_note_3]: In general, the statement “no x satisfying P(x) satisfies Q(x)” can be written ∀x (P(x) ⇒ ¬Q(x)).
 It is also equivalent to ¬∃x(P(x) ∧ Q(x)).
 [^quantifier_note_4]: ∀x,∃y(x + y = 0) ⟺ ∀x(∃y(x + y = 0)) ⟺ "For all x, there exists y which satisfies x + y = 0". ∃y∀x(x + y = 0) ⟺ ∃y(∀x(x + y = 0)) ⟺ "There exists y which satisfies that for all x, x + y = 0".
 [^quantifier_note_5]: In the first we require that x be a fixed value that satisfies the equation regardless of the value of y; clearly x = 0 will do.
 In the second formula, however, x depends on y; if y = 3, x = −3, if y = 0, x = 0.
+[^quantifier_note_6]: The first is valid because given any x we can set y equal to the cube root of x.
+So as x varies, y also varies, that is, y depends upon x.
+The second is valid because there is a single fixed value y = −1 which makes the equation xy^3 = −x valid, regardless of the value of x.
+[^quantifier_note_7]: The first sentence is true and states that given any number there is a strictly larger number, that is, there is no largest number.
+The second sentence is false; it says that there is a single number that is strictly larger than all real numbers.
 [^de_morgan_note_0]: This might be called the opposite of the original sentence—it says more than simply “ ‘All people are tall’ is untrue.”
 The correct denial of this sentence is “there is someone who is not tall,” which is a considerably weaker statement.
 [^de_morgan_note_1]: We can use De Morgan’s laws to simplify the denial of a formula.
 Denials can also be a helpful study device.
 When you read a theorem or a definition in mathematics it is frequently helpful to form the denial of that sentence to see what it means for the condition to fail.
 The more ways you think about a concept in mathematics, the clearer it should become.
 [^de_morgan_note_2]: This is not really a “statement” in our official mathematical logic, because we don’t allow infinitely long formulas.